microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 2. Azure
     - Create a Resource Group
-    - Create a Web App.
-      -  Give it a name such as PowerPortalFileManagement
+    - Create a Azure Function App of type Powershell core.
+Give it a name such as PowerPortalFileManagement
-      -
+      -  you can choose Consumption , Premium, or App Service Plan base on the use case
-    - upload Function app to the Web App
+      - deploy the Function app in the solution  to the Function app you just created. see https://learn.microsoft.com/en-us/azure/azure-functions/deployment-zip-push#cli
-    - Create a new storage account
+    - Create and Azure Storage Account
       - in addition to the defaults, select the following options
         - Enaable hierarchical namespace
         - Enable SFTP